 Strawberry Cough provides an uplifting, focused, and thoughtful experience.
 At the onset of the high, you may feel as if you’re slowly getting a boost of energy.
 It may be a bit unsettling for some initially, but if you lean into this bubbly high, you’ll find yourself in a deep state of focus.
-Strawberry Cough can act as a motivating force to start crossing tasks off of your to-do list, or to pursue some sort of new creative endeavor.
-Many users report a light euphoria, as well as an increase in socialization, with it being common for any feelings of social anxiety to quickly subside.
-Strawberry Cough is also helpful in that it can cause the user to think in new, abstract ways.
+Strawberry Cough can act as a motivator to begin crossing tasks off your to-do list or to embark on a new creative endeavor.
+Many users report a light euphoria as well as an increase in socialization, with it being common for any feelings of social anxiety to quickly subside.
+Strawberry cough is also helpful in that it can cause the user to think in new, abstract ways.
 Prepare for a focused and energetic time with this strain!

 Appearance and Flavor

-Because its such a strong sativa, this strain tends to be used more frequently by recreational users as opposed to medical patients.
-Although this may be the case, Strawberry Cough can still be effective in treating a range of mental health conditions.
-Because of the boost in energy and positivity it can cause, this strain is helpful for those suffering from various mood disorders, especially those that may be resistant to other forms of treatment.
-Strawberry Cough can help treat depression and the fatigue often associated with it by providing the patient with a burst of energy, productivity, and focus.
-As the cerebral high of this strain washes over the user, they may find temporary relief from any feelings of anxiety, depression, or mental instability.
+Because it’s such a strong sativa, this strain tends to be used more frequently by recreational users as opposed to medical patients.
+Although this may be the case, strawberry cough can still be effective in treating a range of mental health conditions.
+This strain is good for people with mood disorders because it can give them more energy and make them feel better.
+This is especially true for those who haven’t been helped by other treatments.
+Strawberry cough can help treat depression and the fatigue often associated with it by providing the patient with a burst of energy, productivity, and focus.
+As the high from this strain spreads through the user’s brain, they may temporarily feel less anxious, depressed, or mentally unstable.

-Strawberry Cough plants tend to grow fairly bushy and to a medium height.
-This strain prefers a warm, sunny tropical environment, and is a relatively easy one to grow!
+Strawberry cough plants tend to grow fairly bushy and to a medium height.
+This strain prefers a warm, sunny, tropical environment and is a relatively easy one to grow!
 It is naturally resistant to most pests and diseases, with the most important growing condition being the amount of sunlight it’s able to get.
-Strawberry Cough is most commonly grown outdoors, but it can be grown indoors successfully as well: though, you might consider using a greenhouse given how much sunlight this strain needs.
-When cultivated indoors, this strain has a flowering period of 9 or 10 weeks and will produce approximately 14 ounces per plant.
-If you decide to grow outdoors, the yields are practically the same and will be ready for harvest in mid October.
+Strawberry Cough is most commonly grown outdoors, but it can also be grown successfully indoors; however, given how much sunlight this strain requires, you may want to consider using a greenhouse.
+This strain takes about 9 or 10 weeks to flower when grown indoors, and each plant will yield about 14 ounces.
+If you decide to grow outdoors, the yields are practically the same and will be ready for harvest in mid-October.